otomn/GoogleTranslateTab/README.md

 # GoogleTranslateTab

-The project has two parts
+The project has three parts

 ## Part 1 Google Translate API for swift